Why was I charged for an overweight or oversized package?

 Understanding heavy or overweight charges

-If you’ve been charged for an overweight package, your package weighed more than the weight class selected for your prepaid label.
+If you’ve been charged for an overweight package, the shipping carrier informed us that your package weighed more than the weight class selected for your prepaid label.
 This happens when your package's actual weight and /or dimensional (DIM) weight exceeds the weight selected for your purchased postage.

 Final package weight is determined based on multiple factors, not just the actual weight.
 Factors include shipping carrier (USPS, FedEx, UPS), shipping class, package dimensions, actual weight and DIM weight.